 1460–1800: The university on Cathedral Hill

 The cathedral was the spatial origin of the university’s history.
-The Bishop’s Hall in the cathedral, and the adjoining Bishop’s Court (Bischofshof), was where the university was founded, symbolically linking the new institution to its predecessor, the Council University.
+The Bishop’s Hall in the cathedral, and the adjoining Bishop’s Court, was where the university was founded, symbolically linking the new institution to its predecessor, the Council University.
 The university continued to use these spaces for their symbolic significance: theological lectures were held in the cathedral’s choir during the summer, while the Bishop’s Hall housed books from the library and long served as the site for graduation ceremonies and, since 1660, anniversary celebrations.
 The choice of this location for the 2010 anniversary underscored this long tradition.

-The university’s first building of its own was the Lower College on Rheinsprung Street, which the city had purchased for the university immediately before it was founded.
+The university’s first building of its own was the Lower College on the Rheinsprung, which the city had purchased for the university immediately before it was founded.
 The building housed a variety of functions and all the faculties and disciplines of the time under one roof.
 It was where the Senate met, provided living space for faculty and student dorms, and was used for collections and classrooms.
 Later, a botanical garden and a semicircular amphitheater for anatomical dissections were added.

 The Reformation plunged the university into a severe crisis after some two generations, but also enabled spatial expansion: from 1538, it was granted use of the former Augustinian monastery.
 The Upper College – as it was now called – supplemented the Lower College in housing disciplines, collections, lecture halls, and accommodations, and was a venue for events and concerts.
 For a long time, all aspects of everyday university life played out at these two sites.